alanvardy/alan_vardy/posts/2022/09-10-graphite-stacked-prs.md

 ### Less context switching and more flow

-Being able to stay on the same task is huge for me.
+Being able to stay on the same task is enormous.
 A big part of developer happiness is the experience of being able to work for long stretches on challenging problems.
-This workflow enables us to batch up coding sessions and deployment sessions and does not leave you blocked by reviews.
-As a result, I felt motivated to write more code as I didn't feel like a brick wall was waiting for me.
+This workflow enables us to batch up coding sessions and deployment sessions and does not leave us blocked by reviews.
+We can feel motivated to write more code as there is no brick wall waiting for us once the PR is up for review.

 ### More reviews